An Algorithm to Train Unrestricted Sequential Discrete Morphological Neural Networks: Application: Boundary recognition of digits with noise

 \section{Application: Boundary recognition of digits with noise}

-As an example, we treat the problem of boundary recognition in digits with noise.
+As an example, we treat the problem of boundary recognition of digits with noise.
 We consider the USDMNN with two layers, and windows contained in the $3 \times 3$ square trained with a training sample of $10$, and a validation sample of $10$, $56 \times 56$ binary images.
-The training and validation samples are the same used in \cite{marcondes2023discrete}, the initial windows were considered as the five point cross centered at the origin, and the initial characteristic functions of a fixed window were those that minimized the training loss of its neighbor window visited before, except to the window on which they differ, where the characteristic function is initiated randomly.
+The training and validation samples are the same used in \cite{marcondes2023discrete} and the initial windows were considered as the five point cross centered at the origin.
+The initial characteristic functions for the first sequence of windows were randomly chosen, while the initial characteristic functions of a later sequence of windows were those that minimized the training error of its neighbor visited before, except for the window on which they differ, where the characteristic function is initiated randomly.
 The algorithms were implemented in \textbf{python} and are available at \url{https://github.com/MarianaFeldman/USDMM}.
-The training was performed on a personal computer with processor 13th Gen Intel Core i7-1355U x 12 and 16 GB of ram.
+The training was performed on a personal computer with processor Intel Core i7-1355U x 12 and 16 GB of RAM.

 We consider the intersection of union (IoU) error that is more suitable for form or object detection tasks.
-The IoU error of $\psi_{\theta}$ in the training and validation sample is, respectively, \begin{linenomath}
+The IoU error of $\psi_{\theta}$ in the training sample is \begin{linenomath}